Wondering how to calculate gross profit and what factors affect this number?

 - The direct costs (COGS) associated with that

-Explanation of revenue
+Explanation of Revenue

 You generate revenue or sales income through selling products or services.
 This is from your core business activities and is separate from non-operating revenue.